 Tunneling the catheter reduces the likelihood of infection in the peritoneal cavity.

 The catheter is used to fill the abdomen with a cleansing liquid called dialysis solution.
 The walls of the abdominal cavity are lined with a membrane called the peritoneum, which allows waste products and extra fluid to pass from the blood into the dialysis solution.
 The solution contains a sugar called dextrose that will pull wastes and extra fluid into the abdominal cavity.
 These wastes and fluid then leave the body when the dialysis solution is drained.
 The used solution, containing wastes and extra fluid, is then thrown away.

 Patients are usually able to return home the same day as the surgery.
 Peritoneal dialysis can begin when the incisions heal, usually about 2 to 4 weeks after the access surgery.

-The BWH Heart & Vascular Center is located in the Shapiro building, across the street from BWH’s main 75 Francis Street entrance.
+The Brigham and Women's Heart & Vascular Center is located in the Shapiro building, across the street from BWH’s main 75 Francis Street entrance.
 The Center brings together the full range of services in one location, fostering seamless and coordinated care for all cardiovascular patients.

 If you are having surgery or a procedure, you will likely be scheduled for a visit to the Watkins Clinic in the Shapiro Center for preoperative information and tests.